 Opioid Safety Lessons Put Physician on Path to State Policymaking

-After five years leading the California Health Care Foundation’s High-Value Care Team and its opioid safety portfolio, Kelly Pfeifer, MD, is leaving Oakland for Sacramento to become deputy director of mental health and substance use disorder services for the California Department of Health Care Services (DHCS).
+After five years leading the California Health Care Foundation’s High-Value Care Team and its opioid safety portfolio, Kelly Pfeifer, MD, is leaving Oakland for Sacramento to become deputy director of behavioral health for the California Department of Health Care Services (DHCS).
 In the last four years, CHCF has invested $7 million in innovative opioid safety work.
 I asked Pfeifer to reflect on California’s response to the opioid crisis and what she’s looking forward to accomplishing in her new role.
 Our conversation has been edited for length and clarity.

 Q: When you started at CHCF in 2014, there were counties in California with opioid overdose death rates among the worst in the country.
 How did CHCF help to address this crisis?